cowprotocol/composable-cow/README.md

 - `t` = 86400 (duration of each part, in seconds)
 - `span` = 0 (duration of `span`, in seconds, or `0` for entire interval)

 If Alice also wanted to restrict the duration in which each part traded in each day, she may set `span` to a non-zero duration.
-For example, if Alice wanted to execute the TWAP, each day for 30 days, however only wanted to trade for the first 12 hours of each day, she would set `span` to `43200` (ie. `60 * 60 * 12`).
+For example, if Alice wanted to execute the TWAP, each day for 30 days, however only wanted to trade for the first 12 hours of each day, she would set `span` to `43200` (i.e. `60 * 60 * 12`).

 Using `span` allows for use cases such as weekend or week-day only trading.